AccelByte/extend-service-extension-csharp/README.md

 ## Project Structure

 Customizing your Extend Service Extension app involves modifying the `service.proto` and `MyService.cs` files.
 The app initializes key components, such as the gRPC server, in `Program.cs`.
 When a request is made to the RESTful endpoint, the gRPC gateway handles it and forwards it to the corresponding gRPC method.
-Before `myService.cs` executes any custom logic based on the request, the `authServerInterceptor.cs` first verifies that the request has the necessary access token and authorization.
+Before `MyService.cs` executes any custom logic based on the request, the `AuthorizationInterceptor.cs` first verifies that the request has the necessary access token and authorization.
 No other files need to be modified unless you require further customization.

 ```shell
 .